Rizulix/Classic-Weapons/README.md

 	- weapon_ofpenguin
 	- weapon_ofshockrifle
 	- weapon_ofsniperrifle
+	- weapon_ofsporelauncher

 ## Notes

-- The max ammo for the M249 and the ShockRifle are the same as those of the Sven Co-op version to avoid overwriting the weapon's default values.
+- The max ammo for the M249, ShockRifle and SporeLauncher are the same as those of the Sven Co-op version to avoid overwriting the weapon's default values.
+- The damage of the SporeLauncher has to be regulated by the `skill.cfg` because it does generic damage (not poison) otherwise it will be too broken.

 ## Console Variables